znsio/getting-started-with-karate/README.md

 Results are published in junit, html and cucumber-reporting format

-## Running the tests with gradle command:
+## Running the tests with gradle command

 Example